joeyvanlierop/golf/MILESTONE #3.md

 ## Where do I need feedback

-In order to make the grammar work properly, I restructured it in such a way that it doesn't clearly match the original ( visually), but it does match the functionality (at least as far as I could tell from rigorous testing).
-Is this an acceptable approach, or should I have tried to more closely restructure the original grammar?

-Sorry if my question isn't super clear.
-I can try to clarify it during tutorial (T04)
+I chose to use strings as types because that's what Aycock did in his video series, but I am interested in hearing about how you structured yours using formal types.
+I would also like to hear how I could make my code more readable, since its starting to approach spaghetti.
+Some resources online use the visitor pattern which seems pretty verbose, but maybe useful?
+Not sure, would love to hear your thoughts if you know about it.

 ## What grade have I earned

-I would argue that I have earned an 8/8.
-Besides the objective evidence that I will point out below, I have also put in a lot of work to match the reference compiler's output 1:1.
+I think that I have earned an 8/8, but I think its debatable.
+I have also put in a lot of work to match the reference compiler's output 1:1, however I think my code could use some refactoring to make more resilient and less reliant on magic values.

 ### Tool (milestone) properties